uc-cdis/gen3.org/content/resources/user/access-data.md

 ### Querying Metadata Using Gen3 SDK
+The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic software development kit (SDK) to help users interact with the Gen3 API, which can be found on [Github](https://github.com/uc-cdis/gen3sdk-python).
+The complete documentation can be found on GitHub and on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).

+It is possible to execute a GraphQL query against a data commons using the functions `query` or `get_graphql_schema` in the __Gen3Submission__ class shown [here](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html).
+More SDK examples and how to get started with the SDK can be also found in the [analyze-data section](http://www.gen3.org/resources/user/analyze-data/#4-using-the-gen3-sdk).

-With this software development kit (SDK), it is possible to dynamically retrieve a GUID for a row in the manifest file provided.
+>__Note__: It is possible to dynamically retrieve a GUID for a row in the manifest file provided.
 However, this is limited by indexd's ability to scale to the queries you want to run.
-More information [here](https://github.com/uc-cdis/gen3sdk-python) or [here](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).

 ### Querying Metadata Using the API
 With the API in place, users can submit queries to find metadata information across the Gen3 commons.
 The API can be queried programmatically using, for example, the python 'requests' package, or through provided tools, like the submission portal.
 Further details on how to send queries to the API are documented [here](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).